Latent Power Turbines (TM) -Wind turbines inside a can

 This diagram shows how we could do it.

 Figure 6.
-LP Turbines can be used to increase power output without increasing fuel consumption.
+LP Turbines can be used to increase power output and reduce fuel costs.

 The need for cooling water is also eliminated.